The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Cosmological Properties of Milne-like Spacetimes

 Global spacetime symmetries are the symmetries of the underlying spacetime manifold.
 Since the standard model is modeled on Minkowski space, the global spacetime symmetry group is the Poincar{\'e} group which are the isometries in Minkowski space.
 Wigner's classification \cite{Wigner_classification} of the irreducible unitary representations of the Poincar{\'e} group described the spin properties of elementary particles which is considered a huge success in mathematical quantum field theory.

 If one wants to build a quantum theory on a cosmological background, then Milne-like spacetimes are a preferred model since they are Lorentz invariant.
 Wigner's success in the classification of the Poincar{\'e} group motivates us to seek the irreducible unitary representations of the Lorentz group.
 Similar to Wigner's analysis, we desire all projective unitary representations to lift to unitary representations.
 Therefore we really seek the irreducible unitary representations of $\text{SL}(2,\C)$ which is the simply connected double cover of $\text{L}^\uparrow_+$.
-A physical interpretation of this classification would be that these are the particles created at the big bang.

 {\bf Classification of the irreducible unitary representations of $\text{SL}(2,\C)$:}